Mr Zak Mappledoram

 Parental support is always greatly appreciated and makes a real difference to all students’ progress.

-If students are not at college, and have a justifiable reason, parents should telephone the college before 8.20 am on the first day of absence.
-A message can be left on the college’s answer phone.
-Please state the child’s name, form, reason for absence and expected day of return.
+If students are not at college, and have a justifiable reason, parents should contact the college before 8:20am on each day of absence.
+This can be done via Edulink or the student absence line where a message can be left on the college’s answer phone.
+Please state the child’s name, form and reason for absence.

 Wherever possible, medical and dental appointments should be taken outside of college hours.
 However, if students must leave college during the day for any reason, they should have a note from their parents/carers confirming the appointment.
 Students must be collected from reception by their parents/carers/agreed adult and sign out at reception, and sign back in on their return.